jonas-werner/strudel-on-k8s/README.md

 # Strudel Helm Chart

-This Helm chart deploys the Strudel live coding web application along with Prometheus and Grafana for metrics collection and visualization.
+As part of the onboarding process, this Helm chart deploys the Strudel live coding web application along with Prometheus and Grafana for metrics collection and visualization.

 ## Chart contents